software-mansion-labs/react-native-turbo-demo/README.md

 ## Documentation 📖

-Check out full [documentation](packages/navigation/README.md) page.
+Check out the full [documentation](packages/navigation/README.md) page.

 _This an early stage version of the library, so issues may appear.
-You can help us by reporting them in the issues section._
+You can help us by reporting them in the [issues](https://github.com/software-mansion-labs/react-native-turbo-demo/issues) section._

 ## Contributing 💪